 Problem 1.
 Huggett Model.
 On the campus cluster, you will find code to solve the Aiyagari model with a labor-leisure choice.
 Please start from that code (email me if you cannot access the cluster).
+Please note that this code is highly sensitive to initial guesses!

-The Huggett (1993) Model is given by subject to
+The Huggett (1993) Model is given by